 Correction of Personal Information

-Any person who believes that personal information which the Association holds about them is not accurate, complete and up to date is invited to inform the Association and it will take reasonable steps to correct any errors or omissions.
-The Association will apply the relevant provisions of Australian Privacy Principle 13 in respect of any application for the correction of personal information held by the Association.
+Any person who believes that personal information which the Association holds about them is not accurate, complete and up to date is invited to seek correction of that information by written request to the Association’s Privacy Officer.
+Such requests will be dealt with in accordance with Australian Privacy Principle 13.

 The Privacy Officer